Olympus Diver Justice Pt.2

 He brushed ash from the boy’s helmet.
 “Guess he did.”

 Titus didn’t respond.
-Instead, he reached into his coat and removed a small tablet.
+Instead, he reached into his coat and took out a small tablet.
 With a touch, he activated the Olympus Battlefield Memorial Protocol.
 As he walked, his voice echoed through the ruins, steady and low:

 All had fallen.